saharBaribi/RecSyc_Project/README.md

 To run the original paper code please follow the instruction in the above git repository.

-To run our code, you should clone this repository and run the main file.
+To run our code, you should clone this repository and run the main file in the src folder.
+Please note that you are only running one dataset at a time.
+To change the dataset you should change the DATASET variable to be one of the follwings: ["movies", "book", "music"].

 MKR original paper ([arXiv](https://arxiv.org/abs/1901.08907)):